-The research, supported by the RIBA Gordon Ricketts Memorial Fund, will be a case study of Chandigarh, to examine the influence of Georges Bataille's theory of transgression on the work of Le Corbusier.
+The research, supported by the RIBA Gordon Ricketts Memorial Fund, was a case study of Chandigarh, to examine the influence of Georges Bataille's theory of transgression on the work of Le Corbusier.

-This case study will include a site visit and research using material in the RIBA's archives.
-It aims to fully integrate the theory of architectural design with the lived experience of the spaces, showcasing the RIBA's collections and the ability of architecture to bring theory to life.
+This case study included a site visit and research using material in the RIBA's archives.
+It aimed to fully integrate the theory of architectural design with the lived experience of the spaces, showcasing the RIBA's collections and the ability of architecture to bring theory to life.

 Still from the film 'La voce lontana' (1933).
 Architect / set designer: Giuseppe Capponi Image courtesy RIBA Library Books & Periodicals Collection